Torradovirus

 Torradovirus is a genus of viruses in the order Picornavirales, in the family Secoviridae.
 Plants serve as natural hosts.
-There are six species in this genus.
+There are 12 species in this genus.
 Diseases associated with this genus include: torrado disease: severe necrosis of leaves and fruits.

 Taxonomy

-The genus contains the following species:
+The genus contains the following species, listed by scientific name and followed by the exemplar virus of the species: